San Diego With Kids: Beyond the Zoo

 Whether you want a downtown vibe or something beachy and casual, there are so many great restaurants in San Diego, it’s a great place for a vacation date night.
 Burlap in Carmel Valley puts a hip Asian twist on surf and turf and is one of our favorite spots

 Tip: Leave the comfy mom shoes in your suitcase; the bar is a bit of a scene.

 After dinner, we love the very grown-up movie experience at Cinepolis in Del Mar.
 The movies are your usual multiplex option, but I have to warn you: Once you settle into the theater’s super comfy, reclining, leather seats with a glass of wine from the drink service you might have a hard time staying awake for the film!

-[Take a look at our advice on hiring vacation babysitters]
+Tip: Read our advice on hiring vacation babysitters

 Get Out of Town

 If you have more than a weekend, take some time to venture out of the city via the Amtrak Pacific Surfliner.
 San Juan Capistrano, a small beach town 90 minutes from San Diego, has some of the most panoramic coastline views in California.
 In March, a festival and parade celebrate the return of the town’s famous swallows.

 Our kids love the train, but when we really want to make their day we stop at ZooMars Petting Zoo across the tracks from the San Juan Capistrano train station.
 Kids can ride a pony, pet guinea pigs, and feed the rabbits.
 When you’re done for the day, it’s an easy (perhaps sleepy) ride back to town.

 Lynn Perkins is a San Diego native, mom of 4-year-old twin boys, and a co-founder of UrbanSitter.com, an online babysitting service.